Judges' Rules: Rules

 The rules also included administrative guidance on access to defence counsel, and on questioning children and foreigners.

-Five further rules were added to the original four Rules in 1918, and the rules were further explained in 1934 in a Home Office Circular 536053/23.
+Five further rules were added to the original four rules in 1918, and the rules were further explained in 1934 in Home Office Circular 536053/23.

-The Rules were reissued in 1964 as Practice Note (Judge's Rules) [1964] 1 WLR 152, and were replaced in England and Wales in 1986 by Code C made under the Police and Criminal Evidence Act 1984 (PACE), a guideline that largely preserves the requirements set out in the Rules.
+The Rules were reissued in 1964 as Practice Note (Judge's Rules) [1964] 1 WLR 152, and were replaced in England and Wales in 1986 by Code C made under the Police and Criminal Evidence Act 1984 (PACE), a guideline that largely preserves the requirements set out in the rules.